gdiminneapolis/gdi-starting-up/README.md

 ## Start in your working projects directory

-Change directories to this working project directory:
+Change directories to your working projects directory:

     cd ~/Projects